 Down payment gifts and rules for FHA loans

-People who choose an FHA loan can receive money as a gift to help towards the total amount of the down payment.
+Borrowers who obtain an FHA loan can receive money as a gift to put towards the total amount of the down payment.

-HUD prohibits these individuals from contributing to a down payment:
+HUD prohibits these parties from contributing to a down payment:

 - Real estate agents or brokers

-- Anyone with a vested interest in selling the house
+- Anyone with a vested interest in selling the home

 While the FHA doesn’t have a proprietary down payment assistance program, most states offer various down payment assistance programs for both first-time and low-income homebuyers.
 Borrowers obtaining an FHA loan are typically eligible for these programs.